svagi/docker-teamspeak3/README.md

 docker-compose logs
 ```
 **IMPORTANT**: After first run, you should find server admin token and server query admin account in server logs.

+#### Initial files

+If you have some initial files, for example license key, whitelist, blacklist or even sqllite db, you can place them to [init folder](init).
+Everything from [init folder](init) will be used at build time of docker image.